Blog

 The Role of Fabrication During PCB Prototyping

-The build stage of development is where the physical embodiment of the design is constructed.
+The building stage of development is where the physical embodiment of the design is constructed.
 During each iteration of the prototyping cycle, a new board is built or fabricated.
 Each new board, or set of boards, is then tested.
 During prototype, testing is primarily done to validate functionality and operation.

 The fabrication process will yield a PCB or bare board, as shown above, where no elements are attached.
 Although, the locations for electronic component placement or footprints and corresponding pads are laid out.
 Subsequently, the components are connected to the board using through-hole soldering, surface mount technology (SMT), or a combination of the two to yield the final PCB assembly (PCBA), ready to be tested.
 Depending upon board complexity and your CM’s manufacturing, this process can take days or even weeks to yield a prototype.